HomeArticlesHow to Pay Off Debt Fast: A Step-by-Step Plan

 • And so on to Card 5.

 By the final card, payment power had nearly tripled from where it started — without income changing at all.
 This is the compounding effect in reverse, working in your favor.
-The same mathematical force that makes debt expensive over time becomes the force that eliminates it faster than any single payment increase could on its own.
+The same force that makes debt expensive over time becomes the force that eliminates it faster than any single payment increase could on its own.

 The method tells you which debt to attack next.
 The roll tells you how much to attack it with.